 Washington D.C. is the capital of the United States is one of the best cities to live in.
 It’s known as a cultural center that is brimming with embassies, monuments, museums, and bustling restaurants, cafes, and musical hot spots.
 Not only are there an abundance of activities in Washington D.C. but there some really great neighborhoods for families, couples, and singles.
-Some of the city’s best neighborhoods are known to have low crime rates, access to excellent public schools, great job opportunities, and great local amenities.
+Some of the best D.C. neighborhoods are known to have low crime rates, access to excellent public schools, great job opportunities, and great local amenities.
 If you’re thinking about moving or simply want to explore some of the best spots in America’s capital, check out our guide to the best neighborhoods in Washington D.C.

 The legendary leader of the jazz orchestra, Duke Ellington, grew up in the Logan Circle area of D.C., and it’s not hard to imagine how the place might have influenced his music.
 It’s one of the more laid back neighborhoods in the city.

 Some of the local’s favorite weekend activities include picnics and lounging out by the circle-named after Civil War general John Logan.
 Many rows of beautiful Victorian condos surround the circle and the nearby streets, and if you still have the itch to shop, there are some trendy establishments to check out on 14th Street or P Street.
 Logan Circle is low-key, a perfect place for a refuge from the hectic pace of much of the rest of D.C.